Biomaterials, immunology, host responses, dendritic cells, tissue engineering, autoimmunity

 Biomechanics and mechanobiology, glaucoma, osteoarthritis, regenerative medicine, intraocular pressure control, optic nerve head biomechanics

-Sensory Physiology, Neural Circuits, Cerebral Cortex, Computational Neuroscience, Neuroengineering, Neural Coding, Optical Imaging, Optogenetics.
+Neural Circuits, Sensory systems, Vision, Computational Neuroscience, Neuroengineering, Neural Coding, Optical Imaging, Optogenetics.

-Professor of Medicine, Wallace H. Coulter Distinguished Faculty Chair in Biomedical Engineering, Associate Chair for Emory, Director of Cardiovascular Biomechanics T32 Program at Emory and Georgia Tech
+Wallace H. Coulter Distinguished Chair Professor in Biomedical Engineering, Associate Chair for Emory, Director of Cardiovascular Biomechanics T32 Program at Emory and Georgia Tech

 Emory HSRB E170